Using the Zowe Explorer views

 Using Zowe Explorer views to interact with z/OS

-When you connect to the host with either a z/OSMF profile or an RSE profile, you can view a tree list of data sets, members in the DATA SETS view, UNIX files and directories in the UNIX SYSTEM SERVICES (USS) view, and jobs with spool files in the JOBS view.
+When you connect to the host with either a z/OSMF profile or an RSE profile, you can view a tree list of data sets, members in the DATA SETS view, z/OS UNIX System Services files and directories in the UNIX SYSTEM SERVICES (USS) view, and jobs with spool files in the JOBS view.

 In the three views provided by Zowe Explorer, you can perform the following tasks: